IMPORTANT ANNOUNCEMENT regarding research with minors involving online surveys:

 - Permission letter(s) if the study is conducted at a non-MTSU facility

-- Studies that would take place outside MTSU will require appropriate permission letters from the facility
+- Studies that would take place outside MTSU will require appropriate permission letters from the facility when the outside facility is responsible for the safety and welfare of the prospective participants

 - For instance, researchers conducting studies with school children would require a letter of support on official stationary from the school's administration